 He told us Cannon Street station is owned by ‘British Rail’ (note, British Rail changed its name in the late 1990s) and he was constantly moaning about the waste of money in London.

 The highlights pointed out to us included the new sewage works.
 “The sewage system is falling apart.
-London is falling apart,” said Sid in his happy-go-lucky attitude.
+London is falling apart,” said Sid with his happy-go-lucky attitude.

 He told us Somerset House is the home of the Inland Revenue which hasn’t been true since 2009.